-Though many locals head to Fort Desoto for its exceptional beaches, bike trails, and historic forts, they also have great fishing spots.
+Though many locals head to Fort Desoto for its exceptional beaches, bike trails, and historic forts, they also have great fishing spots in Tampa Bay.
 Fort Desoto has two fishing piers to cast your line out.

 Each pier has a food and bait concession to feed you and the fishes’ stomachs.
 While you’re out on one of the piers, we bet you’ll spot a few dolphins or kite surfers on a windy day!

 📍3500 Pinellas Bayway S, St. Petersburg, FL 33715

 Talk about views while you’re fishing!
 The Sunshine Skyway Fishing Pier is parallel to the Sunshine Skyway Bridge and is the world’s longest fishing pier!
 You can definitely expect to catch a big fish out here.

 You can catch anything from snook, tarpon, grouper, black sea bass, and so much more.
 Keep your eyes peeled for sharks!
 The Sunshine Skyway Fishing Pier has a shop for snacks, drinks, bait, and fishing supplies too.